By Dustin Bowersox, Market Manager for Textile and Apparel

 These days, instant gratification is expected.
 And fashion is no exception.
 From runways to movies to TV shows to our phone screens, style influencers are everywhere.
 And wherever there’s a style influencer, there are eager consumers who want the latest trends in their closets, well… yesterday.

 This leaves brands and textile mills with two often-competing priorities: respond to trends as fast as possible and stay true to a brand’s identity.
 Thankfully, advancements in accurate digital measurement of single-colored textiles have come to the rescue.
-But that hasn’t been the case for more detailed textiles like patterns, trim, yarn, zippers and lace.
+But why can’t we digitally measure color for more detailed textiles like patterns, trim, yarn, zippers and lace.

 A Colorful History Lesson